 - Can you post TikToks on Pinterest?

-- How to post TikToks (somewhat) safely on Pinterest if you want to
+- How to post TikToks safely on Pinterest

 - Can some TikToks still perform well?

-You’ve seen TikTok quickly become one of the most powerful and most used social media platforms, and now you’re wondering if you can use your TikToks to help you grow on Pinterest too!
+So you’ve seen TikTok quickly become one of the most powerful and popular social media platforms, and now you’re wondering if you can use your TikToks to help you grow on Pinterest too, right?

 Let’s dive in.

 Please note: Pinterest is always changing, and while I try my best to update my posts, not all information may be up to date.
 If you’re looking too see the most updated tips, strategies, and information, check out this resource page.